pauldmccarthy/fsleyes/userdoc/quick_start.rst

-You can toggle the cursor and labels simultaneously via the + button on the ortho toolbar, or toggle them independently via checkboxesin the :ref:`view settings panel <ortho_lightbox_views_view_settings>` (the spanner button).
+You can toggle the cursor and labels simultaneously via the + button on the ortho toolbar, or toggle them independently via checkboxes in the :ref:`view settings panel <ortho_lightbox_views_view_settings>` (the spanner button).